Vertex Partitioning and $p$-Energy of Graphs

 \begin{proof} We proceed by induction on $n$.
 The assertion can be verified for all graphs up to 8 vertices, so assume $n\ge 9$.
-Throughout the proof, we use \autoref{thm:energy_matrices_main} and induction hypothesis repeatedly, without mention.
+Throughout the proof, we use Theorem \ref{thm:energy_matrices_main} and the induction hypothesis repeatedly, without mention.

 Let $G\ncong K_n$ be a connected graph of order $n$ with maximum degree $\Delta$.
 If $\Delta=2$, then $G$ is $P_n$ or $C_n$.
 In either case